 | There are two different ways to query this database:

-Easy provides help and guidance so that you create a meaningful
+Click on the Easy button if you would like help and guidance to create a meaningful

 query.
-All parameters are defined.
-Splits the process into 3 simple steps.
+All parameters are defined and process is split into 3 simple steps.

-Expert is a single page containing all of the query options, without guidance available
+Use the Expert button to go to a single page containing all of the query options, without guidance.

-In order to use the database properly and understand the limits of the data itself,
+In order to use the database properly and understand the limits of the data,

-NOTE that nutrient data are not collected on all cruises or at all stations, see STRUCTURE below
+Nutrient data are not collected all stations or depths,see STRUCTURE below

-The database is divided into 2 tables containing the CTD and nutrient data respectively.
+The database is divided into 2 tables containing the CTD and nutrient data respectively (note the CTD data table contains Discrete data).

 In general, the CTD and nutrient tables may be considered one source of information.
 If your query contains both CTD and nutrient data, your results will include all of the CTD data